MrL1605/Random-Graph-JS/README.md

  - Add jquery to the page for proper size detection.
  - And...
 Done.

-> **Note:** Jquery is only required for setting the size of canvas context 3, 4.
+> **Note:** Jquery is only required for setting the size of canvas context on line #3.
 If not required set the size manually.

 ### Customize